-- 1. Upon receiving notification from a faculty member of his or her determination of plagiarism, the dean, upon finding probable cause that plagiarism has been committed, shall appoint a committee of five tenure-track or clinical faculty members to conduct a hearing to determine whether plagiarism has been committed by the student.
-A faculty member who does not feel capable of rendering a fair decision in a particular case shall refuse to serve on the faculty committee. - 2.
-At the hearing, the faculty member will introduce evidence relevant to the question of whether plagiarism has been committed.
+1. Upon receiving notification from a faculty member of his or her determination of plagiarism, the dean, upon finding probable cause that plagiarism has been committed, shall appoint a committee of five tenure-track or clinical faculty members to conduct a hearing to determine whether plagiarism has been

+- 2. At the hearing, the faculty member will introduce evidence relevant to the question of whether plagiarism has been committed.
 The student is entitled to be represented by counsel of his or her choice, to introduce relevant evidence and to confront and cross-examine any witnesses against him or her. - 3.
 To support a finding of plagiarism at least four members of the committee must find plagiarism beyond a reasonable doubt.
 A finding of plagiarism by the committee in accord with the procedures established by this policy shall be final and binding on the dean and the student. - 4.
 The committee shall file with the dean a written report on its proceedings and its findings.
 If plagiarism has been found by the committee, the report shall include a recommended sanction.
 The presumptive sanction shall be a one- semester suspension, but the committee may recommend a different sanction, either more or less severe.
 Such sanctions include, but are not limited to, expulsion, suspension for a longer period, probation or remedial activity. - 5.
 The final determination of the appropriate sanction for plagiarism shall be made by the dean.
 It may be more or less severe than any sanction recommended by the committee.
 This determination shall be expressed in writing and provided to the student within 14 days of the filing of the committee's report with the dean.
 The committee members and the complaining professor shall receive copies of the dean's determination of sanction.
 The dean's determination of sanction may be appealed to the provost of the University. - 6.
 In response to appropriate inquiries, the law school shall make available to appropriate bar officials the written committee report and the dean's final determination of sanction.